Meet our team of dedicated female arts educators.

 Jordan continues her own art education by attending a variety of studio art classes and was the recipient of the John Neff Memorial and Windgate scholarships to attend the Penland School of Crafts in North Carolina.

-At Trust Tree, Jordan is developing visual arts programming that allows girls to build confidence and self-expression and find creative inspiration through a variety of visual art mediums.
+At Trust Tree, Jordan develops visual arts programming that allows girls to build confidence and self-expression and find creative inspiration through a variety of visual art mediums.

 Robyn “Sprout” Goodmark holds a degree in Environmental Education from Vassar College and has taught elementary education as well as music, arts, and environmental education in New York, Massachusetts, and California.